scala/docs.scala-lang/style/scaladoc.md

 -   Use the wiki-style syntax instead of HTML wherever possible.
--   Examples should use either full code listings or the REPL, depending on what is needed (the simplest way to include REPL code is to develop the examples in the REPL and paste it into the ScalaDoc).
+-   Examples should use either full code listings or the REPL, depending on what is needed (the simplest way to include REPL code is to develop the examples in the REPL and paste it into the Scaladoc).
 -   Make liberal use of `@macro` to refer to commonly-repeated values that require special formatting.

 ## Packages

-Provide ScalaDoc for each package.
+Provide Scaladoc for each package.
 This goes in a file named `package.scala` in your package's directory and looks like so (for the package `parent.package.name.mypackage`):

     package parent.package.name

-    /** This is the ScalaDoc for the package. */ package object mypackage {
+    /** This is the Scaladoc for the package. */ package object mypackage {
     }